 And here is what the school notes said to explain these absences:

 · "Following the announcement of the [BBC Licence Fee] settlement, RadioCentre has been in discussions with Government about the funding of local DAB coverage.
-As these discussions are ongoing, RadioCentre members felt it would be inappropriate to attend the Digital Radio Stakeholder meeting." [
+As these discussions are ongoing, RadioCentre members felt it would be inappropriate to attend the Digital Radio Stakeholder meeting."
+[Campaign]

 · “Sensitivity of current negotiations on the future of digital radio” for the conference pull-out.